vanus-labs/docs/content/user-guides/connector-guides/source/aws-billing/setup.md

 1. Write a name for your connection.
       ![img.png](images/name.png)
-2. From the list of sources, choose **Amazon Billing**.
-3. Provide your Access Key ID and Secret Key, set the desired hour for event fetching, and then save the Amazon Billing Source by clicking "Next".
+2. Provide your Access Key ID and Secret Key, set the desired hour for event fetching, and then save the Amazon Billing Source by clicking "Next".
 ![](images/aws-billing.png)

 Learn more about Vanus and Vanus Cloud in our [documentation](https://docs.vanus.ai)